icareerclimber/source-code/content/howitworks/front-end-architecture.md

 </br>

 ## [5] Next Steps
-1. Bug fix
-2. Add an upload link to upload resume and parse contents
+1. Add an upload link to upload resume and parse contents
-3. Refactor spaghetti code
+2. Refactor spaghetti code
-4. Making user interaction more friendly, maybe using a chatbot
+3. Making user interaction more friendly, maybe using a chatbot